-FORJ (Families Organizing for Racial Justice) is a city-wide racial justice organization with chapters at most of the city’s schools.
+FORJ (Families Organizing for Racial Justice) is a city-wide racial justice organization with chapters at most Newton public schools.
 The Peirce chapter, founded in 2017, is a group of parents and teachers whose goal is to promote cross-racial connection and racial justice within ourselves, our families, our communities (with a focus on the Peirce community), and the world at large.
 No prior knowledge or experience is necessary.
 We are all learners at different stages in our racial justice journeys.
 We educate ourselves and our children about racial history and current racial situations.
 We seek to be activists and allies.
-Peirce FORJ has committees that focus on three areas:

 - Student Awareness

-- “kaleidoscope bags” (book and activity kits) for PEDP to help to broaden student access to diverse and anti-racist books and activities
+Expands on what our children learn about race and diversity in the classroom through story times around racial justice and appreciation of diverse backgrounds, as well as “kaleidoscope bags” (book and activity kits) for PEDP to help to broaden student access to diverse and anti-racist books and activities.

 - Parent Communication, Support & Advocacy

 Provides information for parents about cultural holidays, heritage months & local events as well as learning opportunities through parent workshops and resources.

 An educational and community-building evening filled with delicious food, colorful crafts, cultural dress, and fun-filled activities and entertainment.

 If you or your child have been the victim of discrimination, racialized teasing or other racial trauma within our community (whether the incident occurred with racist intent or not), we are here to support you in whatever ways you need.
 If you are looking for the Newton Public Schools’ Non-Discrimination protocol, you can find it here.
 Please also feel free to contact us to support you in reporting, advocacy and/or healing.